The Manhattan curve, ergodic theory of topological flows and rigidity: Preliminaries

 Suppose that $(\G, d)$ is $\d$-hyperbolic.
 If $d_\ast$ is roughly similar to $d$, then $(\G, d_\ast)$ is $\d'$-hyperbolic for some (possibly different) $\d'$.
 However, if $d_\ast$ is just quasi-isometric to $d$, then $(\G, d_\ast)$ is not necessarily hyperbolic.
 We will discuss a category of metrics which are hyperbolic and quasi-isometric to some hyperbolic metric in $\G$.

 Let $\G$ be a non-elementary hyperbolic group.
-We define $\Dc_\G$ to be the set of metrics on $\G$ that are left-invariant, i.e., $d(g x, g y)=d(x, y)$ for all $x, y$ and $g \in \G$, hyperbolic, and quasi-isometric to some (equivalently, any) word metric.
+We define $\Dc_\G$ to be the set of metrics on $\G$ that are left-invariant, i.e., $d(g x, g y)=d(x, y)$ for all $x, y$ and $g \in \G$, hyperbolic, and quasi-isometric to some (equivalently, every) word metric.

 \begin{example} Let $\G$ be the fundamental group of a compact negatively curved manifold $(M, d_M)$.
 The group $\G$ acts on the universal cover $(\wt M, d_{\wt M})$ isometrically and freely.
-For any point $p$ in $\wt M$, if we define $d(x, y):=d_{\wt M}(xp, yp)$ for $x, y \in \G$, then $d$ yields a metric, which is left-invariant, hyperbolic and quasi-isometric to a word metric by the Milnor-\v{S}varc lemma.
+For each point $p$ in $\wt M$, if we define $d(x, y):=d_{\wt M}(xp, yp)$ for $x, y \in \G$, then $d$ yields a metric, which is left-invariant, hyperbolic and quasi-isometric to a word metric by the Milnor-\v{S}varc lemma.
 Such $d$ therefore belongs to $\Dc_\G$.
 More generally, if $\G$ is a non-elementary hyperbolic group and acts on a ${\rm CAT}(-1)$-space isometrically and freely with a precompact fundamental domain, then as in the same way above the metric of the ${\rm CAT(-1)}$-space yields a metric on $\G$ in $\Dc_\G$. \end{example}

 A particular subclass of metrics that we will be interested in are strongly hyperbolic metrics.

 \begin{definition} A hyperbolic metric $d$ on $\G$ is called {\it strongly hyperbolic} if there exist $L \ge 0, c>0$ and $R_0 \ge 0$ such that for all $x, x', y, y' \in \G$ and all $R \ge R_0$, the condition